 The project’s third task was to start farming new species, in a way that was industrially and financially sustainable.
 This means that in the future the company should be able to make a profit on producing mussels and kelp for use in animal feed.

 The overall aim is to create a circular economy, where waste from one industry becomes the inputs for another one.

 A more ambitious long-term goal is to generate negative carbon emissions.
-In other words the project’s carbon emissions, which mainly come from boats and fish feed, should be zero or negative.
+In other words the project’s carbon emissions, which mainly come from salmon production, boats and fish feed, should be zero or negative.

 - We are striving to make our business as sustainable as possible, while also remaining profitable.
 Ocean Forest is part of a bigger goal of minimising the climate footprint of aquaculture, says Harald Sveier, before adding: